adamsondavid/tapw/README.md

-# Tap Water
+# Tap Water 💧

-Build fullstack Vue & Express apps with e2e typesafety in mind.
-Deploy to Vercel within seconds.
+Build fullstack Vue apps with e2e typesafety in mind.
+Deploy to Vercel Edge or Serverless within seconds 🚀